A vulnerability has become the new mantra of self-development.

-There are a situations where vulnerability can make you more relatable, improve your relationships and even make you look stronger and sexier.
+There are situations where vulnerability can make you more relatable, improve your relationships, and even make you look stronger and sexier.

 Here are some examples:

-- Admitting fear hen everyone else has the same fear
+1. Admitting fear when everyone else has the same fear

 When everyone else has the same fear, admitting it first actually makes you more leader-like.